Luisinhoas/Causal-Inference-GP1-/README.md

 ### Bartlett Test.
 (Variances not equal)

 Bartlett’s test is used to test if variances across samples is equal.
 It is sensitive to departures from normality.
 The Levene test is an alternative test that is less sensitive to departures from normality.
-You can perform the test using 2 continuous variables, one continuous and one grouping variable, a formula or a linear model.
+I can perform the test using 2 continuous variables, one continuous and one grouping variable, a formula or a linear model.

 ```{r}